-The stone house at 44 Hubble is now in situ, but the corner store is still the same wooden building.
+The stone house at 44 Hubble is now in situ, but the corner store is still the same wooden building, tho with verandahs added.
 George Lacey's A1 Cash Store ('town prices') advertises inter alia Empire Flour, Whites Jellies, Silver Star Starch, Birds Mustards and Curry Powders (?) and the products of Port Brewery, beer and stout, competing for space with Swallow Ale and Stout.
 The Port Brewery operated 1892-1908, which gives an approximate date for the photograph.
 This image and the preceding one are (my) photos of photos of photos, and were anonymously donated to the shop by someone who slipped them (the photos of photos) under the shop door.
 I took the most recent copies with my iPhone at Nook Property, who kindly allowed me to do so.
 What's that strapped to the pole?
 Is it a mail posting box?

 A better photo of Lacey's Store, reproduced from the original (RWAHS R5386) by John Dowson.
 Lacey had competition from Crockett's Cash Store, only a few doors away up Hubble St. This is a few years sooner or later than the photo above, as some (but not all) of the advertising is different.
 DRINK SWALLOW (not a redundancy: the logo was a bird) is painted on the roof of the stone house at 44 Hubble St (as may dimly be seen on the photo above).

 See also: East Fremantle historical photos